r-lib/clock/cran-comments.md

 ## 0.1.0 Submission

 This is the first release of clock.
+There are no references that I would like to include with the package.